raptor-ml/raptor/README.md

 ### ⭐️ Key Features

+* **Focus on _your_ work**: Raptor frees data scientists and ML engineers to focus on the model, without learning backend engineering.
+Stop worrying about the engineering concerns, and focus on what you're good at.
 * **Eliminate serving/training skew**: You can use the same code for training and production to avoid training serving skew.
 * **Real-time/on-demand**: Raptor optimizes feature calculations and predictions to be performed at the time of the